 three FF II

-40 of these are de-activated at the moment: Five are de-activated for the winter, but 17 cars were de-activated between 2018 and 2002.
-Another 18 Jensen-Healeys were already taken off the road between 1981 and 1999.
+Seventy one Jensen-Healeys (RHD 12 / 5 LHD / rest: series-number not registered by Transportstyrelsen) in 2020.
+In 2025, 68 remain with 32 officially parked long-term.
+Of those registered in 2020, 40 were de-activated: Five for the winter, but 17 cars were de-activated between 2018 and 2002.
+Another 18 Jensen-Healeys had already been taken off the road between 1981 and 1999.

-In comparison to the Swedish Jensen Club's data from 1994, numbers of Jensen-Healeys and GTs have changed the most: While the numbers of the other makes have remained mostly identical, in 2020 there are 10 Jensen-Healeys and two GTs less in the country.
+In comparison to the Swedish Jensen Club's data from 1994, numbers of Jensen-Healeys and GTs have changed the most: While the numbers of the other models have remained mostly identical, in 2020 there are 10 Jensen-Healeys and two GTs less in the country.

 Also, the lists contains cars that were most likely not built by Jensen Motors: